 Situated at 2300m, Val Thorens is the highest ski resort in Europe.
-Subsequently it enjoys an enviable snow record especially late in the season so is a great choice for spring skiing.
+Subsequently, it enjoys an enviable snow record, especially late in the season, making it a great choice for Spring skiing.
 Forming part of the Three Valleys ski area, there is plenty of terrain to suit all abilities.
 For those reasons alone, it is one of the most popular skiing resorts with Brits, with thousands flocking to Val Thorens for a ski holiday every year.

-As a purpose-build resort, all amenities are conveniently located and a large proportion of the accommodation offers ski in, ski out or doorstep skiing.
+As a purpose-built resort, all amenities are conveniently located and a large proportion of the accommodation offers ski in, ski out or doorstep skiing.
 The resort centre is compact and car restricted giving it a village feel with a cosmopolitan buzz and dynamic nightlife.

-Ski holidays in Val Thorens are wonderful for beginners due to the excellent nursery slopes at the foot of the resort with moving carpet lifts (you don't need a lift pass to use).
-There are enough greens and plenty of easy blues to progress to and a gentle descent allows you to ski right back into resort.
+A ski weekend in Val Thorens is perfect for beginners due to the excellent nursery slopes at the foot of the resort with moving carpet lifts (you don't need a lift pass to use).
+There are enough greens and plenty of easy blues to progress to and a gentle descent allows you to ski back to resort.

 The fourth valley of Orelle also has good intermediate runs, and most of the Three Valleys is a skiing mecca for intermediate skiers.
 Advanced skiers may find the number of truly challenging blacks a little limited but the Cime de Caron offers some of the most difficult terrain in the area.
 Off-piste opportunities are excellent and the high altitude ensures good powder conditions for longer than elsewhere.